 - Meniscus Tears

 No special tests are needed.
 Special tests as required can be done.

-X-rays help to rule out bony lesions but are normal in most of the cases in acute injuries.
+X-rays help to rule out bony lesions but are normal in most of the cases of acute injuries.

 In chronic injuries, medial joint arthrosis or patellofemoral arthrosis may be seen.

-Lateral stress view of knee is fast becoming the easy method to diagnose and quantify posterior cruciate ligament injuries.
+Lateral stress view of the knee is fast becoming an easy method to diagnose and quantify posterior cruciate ligament injuries.